 Chinese consumers, especially young people, are interested in food trends.
-Trendy snacks like kale chips and superfoods item.
+Trendy snacks like kale chips and superfoods items.
 More often, trendy snacks are not available in local Chinese snack shops.
-China is the 2nd largest savory snack market in the world (market size US$10 Billion in 2016 with an overall volume of + 1 Billion kg).
+China is the 2nd largest savory snack market in the world (market size of US$10 Billion in 2016 with an overall volume of + 1 Billion kg).
 With an estimated growth of 11%, it is the most dynamic market in the world.
-China new trend is the imported snack that is gaining popularity among Modern young Chinese consumers, 42% of urban Chinese are interested in buying imported snack products they’ve never tried before.
+China’s new trend is the imported snack that is gaining popularity among Modern young Chinese consumers, 42% of urban Chinese are interested in buying imported snack products they’ve never tried before.
 In China, you can find a variety of new Imported Stores that are specialized in selling imported Food.

 Consumers in China have become extremely fond of fruit juices.
-Fruit juices can be classified into two categories; FC and NFC juice, and the nutrition value and flavor of two types are different.
-NFC is the abbreviation of Not From Concentrate, indicating that it contains almost the same nutrition and flavor from a fruit but has higher storage cost since it deteriorates more quickly as compared to FC, which consist of other ingredients like water that makes the juice less in nutritional value.
+Fruit juices can be classified into two categories; FC and NFC juice, and the nutrition value and flavor of the two types are different.
+NFC is the abbreviation of Not From Concentrate, indicating that it contains almost the same nutrition and flavor from fruit but has a higher storage cost since it deteriorates more quickly as compared to FC, which consists of other ingredients like water that makes the juice less in nutritional value.
 Chinese consumers prefer healthy fruit juices over carbonated drinks and the emphasis is rising after learning the health benefits of fresh fruit juices.

 A quite popular ECommerce website http://www.happyligo.com

 Baby Food is always a Top Market for E-Commerce Giants in China.
 Example: https://baby.tmall.com

 Chinese now prefer to eat out or order food delivery, instead of cooking meals in their kitchens.
-According to the latest research, food purchased for home cooking grew by an annual 3% from 2013 to 2016 whereas, food delivery rose by 44% and 10% increase was noted in dining out.
+According to the latest research, food purchased for home cooking grew by an annual 3% from 2013 to 2016 whereas, food delivery rose by 44% and a 10% increase was noted in dining out.
 Futuristic brands are already benefiting from this trend.
-For example, the food service divisions at Unilever and Fonterra that sell ingredients to restaurants are achieving double-digit growth.
-Private equity brands have targeted online-to-offline (O2O) food delivery platforms such as Ele.me and Meituan, a segment of the food delivery market that has grown by 40% to 50% annually since 2013, and expected to continue to grow along with Chinese consumers’ increasing appetite for convenience and for quality food and beverages.
-The popularity of products like cheese and pizza were signifying that consumers are becoming more adventurous and increasingly have a fondness for Western-style products when they are eating out or delivering food.
+For example, the foodservice divisions at Unilever and Fonterra that sell ingredients to restaurants are achieving double-digit growth.
+Private equity brands have targeted online-to-offline (O2O) food delivery platforms such as Ele.me and Meituan, a segment of the food delivery market that has grown by 40% to 50% annually since 2013 and is expected to continue to grow along with Chinese consumers’ increasing appetite for convenience and for quality food and beverages.
+The popularity of products like cheese and pizza was signifying that consumers are becoming more adventurous and increasingly have a fondness for Western-style products when they are eating out or delivering food.
 This is a good sign for direct-to-consumer food sales too.
 As ingredients and dishes become more common outside the home, it’s more likely the Chinese consumer will try, become familiar with, and eventually buy for in-home consumption.